 Ester Veisfeiller's (Alis Goldmann) Dreidel (Spinning top)

-Alis Goldmann was born in 1933 in Moravska-Ostrava to Menakhem Emanuel and Jolana.
+Ester Veisfeiller (originally: Alis Goldmann) was born in 1933 in Moravska-Ostrava (today, Czech Republic) to Menakhem Emanuel and Jolana.
 She had a brother, Shmuel, who was three years older than her.
-They were a traditional Jewish family, her father was a cattle trader and they were affluent.
+They were a traditional Jewish family, with her father working as a cattle trader, providing an affluent lifestyle for the family.

-In February 1945 Jolana and Ester were sent to Bergen-Belsen.
-Starving, Ester stole beet roots from the camp kitchen in order to survive.
-Following the liberation of the camp by the British, many died after eating the large portions of food that they received from the soldiers.
+In February 1945, Jolana and Ester were deported to the Bergen-Belsen concentration camp.
+Starving and near death, Ester stole beet roots from the camp kitchen in order to survive.
+Following the liberation of the camp by the British on 15 April 1945, many of the former Jewish prisoners died after eating the large portions of food that they received from the soldiers.

-At the end of the war Ester weighed 17kg.
-Her mother Jolana died on the 22nd of April 1945 in the DP camp at Bergen-Belsen.
-Ester was placed in an orphanage together with other children from Bergen-Belsen.
-She refused to go to Sweden with the other orphans from Bergen-Belsen and returned to Czechoslovakia alone; there she discovered that her father and brother were in Kezmarok.
-Arriving in Kezmarok, she found out that their neighbors had looked after the suitcase containing the dreidel.
+At the end of the war, Ester weighed only 17 kg.
+Her mother Jolana died on 22 April 1945, just one week after liberation in the DP camp at Bergen-Belsen.
+Ester was placed in an orphanage together with other children from Bergen-Belsen, but refused to go to Sweden with the other orphans, and instead returned to Czechoslovakia alone.
+There, she discovered that her father and brother were alive in Kezmarok.
+After arriving in Kezmarok, she learned that their neighbors had looked after the suitcase containing the dreidel.